jamesesguerra/markdown_notes/notes/Chapter 14꞉ Collections and Generics.md

 __NOTE:__ You probably won't need to learn how to create your own generic classes.

 ### Using generic classes

+Generic classes allows you to have the ability to have one class that is flexible for many different types.

 Start by looking at the `ArrayList` since it's the most used generified type.
 The two key areas to look at in a generified class are:
 1. The class declaration